kiesraad/abacus/frontend/README.md

 backend API server located in the `../backend` directory.
 The frontend is a React application built with Vite written in TypeScript.
 In order to run the frontend, you will need to have a backend API server running.
-For instructions on running the backend see the [README of the backend](../backend/README.md).
+For instructions on running the backend, see the [README of the backend](../backend/README.md).

 ## Development